jordan-joseph126/joseph-heating-fuel-analysis/README.md

 **Contact for Support and Questions:** jordanjo@alumni.cmu.edu, jordanjoseph53@gmail.com
 **For Repository Issues:** GitHub Issues page (for bug reports, feature requests)

-NOTE:
-- This codebase was created to replicate calculations that Dr. Jordan Joseph performed in Excel and visualizations made using QGIS software.
+**IMPORTANT NOTE ON OPERATING SYSTEMS:**

+Setup and troubleshooting steps were created using a Windows PC.
+There may be slight differences for users on other OS.
+If this causes issues, consider using Claude, GitHub copilot, or another tool to debug the OS specific issue.
+If issues persist, please reach out using the contact information above.

+Collaborators are welcomed to contribute the issue (and the resolution steps) on the issues page so that the code base can be updated to ensure accessibility to all users.

+**Acknowledgement:**

+This README and the codebase supports the submission of a dataset article to Environmental Research: Energy.
+The article (current under review) was supported by:

+- **Constantine Samaras, PhD:** Writing – review & editing, Conceptualization, Project administration, Methodology

+- **Destenie Nock, PhD:** Writing – review & editing

-- Claude AI and GitHub Copilot was used to improve documentation throughout this codebase, including explanatory comments and function documentation (typehints, Google-style docstrings).
+The authors acknowledge funding from Carnegie Mellon University’s Department of Civil and Environmental Engineering and Wilton E. Scott Institute for Energy Innovation.
+Claude AI and GitHub Copilot were used to improve documentation throughout this codebase, including explanatory comments and function documentation (type hints, Google-style docstrings).

 ---

 # Section 1: Installation and Setup

-## 1.0 Prerequisites and Conda Health Check
+## 1.0 Prerequisites and Check Conda

 **IMPORTANT:** Before proceeding with software installation or environment setup, verify that you have a working Anaconda/Miniconda installation and that conda's package resolver is functioning correctly.